ryantd42/NY-Legislative-Git/2023/S6760B-2023/bill.md

  ENDED  AND THE DELIVERY NETWORK COMPANY DOES NOT HAVE AVAILABLE, DID NOT RETAIN, OR FAILS TO PROVIDE THE INFORMATION REQUIRED BY PARAGRAPH (H) OF THIS SUBDIVISION.
+  (J) A DELIVERY NETWORK COMPANY SHALL ALSO MAINTAIN COMMERCIAL  GENERAL LIABILITY INSURANCE WITH A LIMIT OF NO LESS THAN ONE MILLION DOLLARS FOR EACH OCCURRENCE AND TWO MILLION DOLLARS AGGREGATE THAT INCLUDES COVERAGE
+ S. 6760--B  5

+ FOR THE DELIVERY NETWORK COMPANY'S LIABILITY FOR INJURIES ARISING OUT OF THE  USE OF AN ELECTRIC SCOOTER, AS DEFINED IN SECTION ONE HUNDRED FOUR- TEEN-E OF THE VEHICLE AND TRAFFIC LAW, OR BICYCLE WITH ELECTRIC  ASSIST, AS DEFINED IN SECTION ONE HUNDRED TWO-C OF THE VEHICLE AND TRAFFIC LAW.
   4. (A)  A  DELIVERY  NETWORK  COMPANY SHALL NOT BE DEEMED TO CONTROL, DIRECT, OR MANAGE A PERSONAL VEHICLE OR  DELIVERY  NETWORK  DRIVER  THAT CONNECTS  TO  THE  COMPANY'S  DIGITAL NETWORK, EXCEPT WHERE AGREED TO BY WRITTEN CONTRACT.
   (B) A DELIVERY NETWORK COMPANY SHALL NOT  PERMIT  A  DELIVERY  NETWORK DRIVER  TO  ENGAGE IN DELIVERY SERVICES ON THE COMPANY'S DIGITAL NETWORK UNTIL THE COMPANY DISCLOSES IN WRITING TO THE DRIVER:
   (I) THE INSURANCE COVERAGE, INCLUDING THE TYPES OF  COVERAGE  AND  THE LIMITS  FOR  EACH  COVERAGE,  THAT THE COMPANY PROVIDES WHILE THE DRIVER USES A  PERSONAL  VEHICLE  IN  CONNECTION  WITH  THE  COMPANY'S  DIGITAL NETWORK; AND
   (II)  THAT  THE  DRIVER'S OWN MOTOR VEHICLE LIABILITY INSURANCE POLICY MIGHT NOT PROVIDE ANY COVERAGE DURING A DELIVERY  AVAILABLE  PERIOD,  IF APPLICABLE, OR A DELIVERY SERVICE PERIOD.
- S. 6760--A  5
+  (C)  A  DELIVERY  NETWORK  COMPANY HAS NO DISCLOSURE OBLIGATION TO ANY PERSON WHICH IS NOT EXPRESSLY MANDATED BY THIS SUBDIVISION.
   5. (A) NOTHING IN SUBDIVISION THREE OR FOUR OF THIS SECTION  SHALL  BE CONSTRUED TO:
   (I)  INVALIDATE  OR  LIMIT  AN  EXCLUSION CONTAINED IN A MOTOR VEHICLE